anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 10:

 A python script is used to extract RSIDs from the reference genome and be added to the posfile so they can be added to the plink files at a later step.
+The output is saved as a new file; SHARE_aa_rsid.txt and SHARE_ha_rsid.txt

 File: getrsid.py